manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

       <material name="yellow"/>
     </visual>
 ```
-In robotics research, always before working with a real robot, we simulate the robot behaviour in a virtual environment close to the real one.
+**Gazebo**

-**Gazebo** is an open source 3D robotics simulator and includes an ODE physics engine and OpenGL rendering, and supports code integration for closed-loop control in robot drives.
+In robotics research, always before working with a real robot, we simulate the robot behaviour in a virtual environment close to the real one. **Gazebo** is an open source 3D robotics simulator and includes an ODE physics engine and OpenGL rendering, and supports code integration for closed-loop control in robot drives.
 This is sensor simulation and actuator control.

 We will create a new spawn.launch file to spawn the robot in an empty world:
 ```xml